Fort Lauderdale Ecotourism Attractions and Activities

 Fort Lauderdale’s palm tree-lined, brick beachfront promenade is prime walking, biking and skating territory.
 The city’s AvMed Rides BCycle bike sharing program makes it easy, with eight stations along the beach and day guest passes that can be purchased by credit card at the bike docks or on a smart phone app.
 Markham Park has mountain bike trails for thrill riders.
 A complete biking guide to Broward County parks is here.
 There’s also a free online interactive bicycle route planning tool with turn-by-turn directions and guides to bike trails based on how strenuous you want your ride.

 Greater Fort Lauderdale is the only place in the continental United States where you can snorkel and dive on a living coral reef straight off the beach without having to charter a boat.
 There are over 70 natural and artificial reefs within reach.
 The reefs range from depths of 10 to 100 feet and are found 100 yards to a mile off shore.
 The system provides habitat for over 6,000 marine species, including fish, eels, rays, sponges, corals and dolphins.
-For charters and reef information, the Greater Fort Lauderdale Convention and Visitors Bureau provides an online guide here.
+For charters and reef information, Visit Lauderdale provides an online guide here.

 Nicknamed the “Venice of America,” Fort Lauderdale and its many waterways and canals are prime kayak and standup paddleboard territory.
 A popular launch site is Colohatchee Park in Wilton Manors.
 Eco-tours and equipment are available at such outfitters as Sunrise Paddleboards and Blue Moon Outdoor Adventures.
 West Lake Park in Hollywood and Dr. Von D. MiZell-Eula Johnson State Park in Dania Beach have their own marinas, where paddelboards, canoes and kayaks can be rented.